-A student is expected to know what constitutes academic integrity. (http://uwaterloo.ca/academic-integrity/) to avoid committing an academic offence, and to take responsibility for his/her actions.
+A student is expected to know what constitutes academic integrity to avoid committing an academic offence, and to take responsibility for his/her actions.
 A student who is unsure whether an action constitutes an offence, or who needs help in learning how to avoid offences (e.g., plagiarism, cheating) or about "rules" for group work/collaboration, should seek guidance from the course instructor, academic advisor, or the undergraduate Associate Dean.
-For information on categories of offences and types of penalties, students should refer to Policy 71 - Student Discipline (https://uwaterloo.ca/secretariat/policies-procedures-guidelines/policy-71).
-For typical penalties, check Guidelines for (https://uwaterloo.ca/secretariat/guidelines/guidelines-assessment-penalties).
+For information on categories of offences and types of penalties, students should refer to Policy 71 - Student Discipline.
+For typical penalties, check Guidelines for the Assessment of Penalties.